Menu

 This is going to be a short section because – to put it honestly – there isn’t much you can do to make a current job more secure.

-Sure, you can do extra work and hope that it’s recognised, but will it be?
+You can do extra work and hope that it’s recognised, but will it be?
 Often, it just means you’ll burn yourself out and be dropped the moment that productivity fades.
 There’s often not much you can do through sheer productivity that can save you.

 Make Job More Secure